2020 Calabasas helicopter crash: In popular culture

 American rappers Jay Electronica and Jay-Z recorded the somber track "A.P.I.D.T.A." on the night of the helicopter crash, later released as the final track on Jay Electronica's debut album A Written Testimony on March 13, 2020.
 ESPN's Elle Duncan shared an emotional story while she hosted the SportsCenter show on January 27, 2020, about how proud Bryant was of being a father to his daughters; Duncan recalled, amongst other things, Bryant telling her: "I would have five more girls if I could.
 I'm a girl dad."
 Duncan's story went viral and inspired other fathers across the world to celebrate their relationships with their daughters, using the hashtag #GirlDad.

+American comedian, actor and writer Ari Shaffir caused outrage with his video response on Twitter to Bryant's death.
+In it, Shaffir celebrated Bryant's death and claimed that Bryant was a rapist.
+In the video, Shaffir said "Kobe Bryant died 23 years too late today, he got away with rape because all the Hollywood liberals who attack comedy enjoy rooting for the Lakers more than they dislike rape.
+Big ups to the hero who forgot to gas up his chopper.
+I hate the Lakers.
+What a great day."
+A New York comedy club where Shaffir was scheduled to perform canceled his performance after it received phone threats over Shaffir's video.

 Kanye West dedicated the song "24" from his album Donda to Bryant.

 The accident was featured on season 22 of the Canadian documentary series Mayday, in the episode titled "Loss of a Legend".